By Mark Wills - Course Instructor of Loan Signing System, Forbes Real Estate Council Member, and Best-Selling Author

 Of course they will!

-It works the exact same way with escrow officers.
+The same strategy that works on loan officers works on escrow officers too.
 An escrow officer's lifeblood is new escrows to close.
-And what do you represent to an escrow officer?
-You represent the potential for a flow of future escrows through your real estate business.
-And just like a loan officer, they will do whatever they need to do to win your business.
+And as a real estate agent, what do you represent to an escrow officer?
+You represent the potential for a steady flow of future escrows through your real estate business.
+And just like a loan officer, they will do whatever it takes to win your business.

 About the Author